Mounting hole acc. to IEC 60947-5-1

 Contact elements for opening or closing a circuit.
 Switching elements can contain a variety of non-potential contact chambers for this purpose

-This term is often used as a generic term for electrical switching components.
-In contrast with pushbuttons, switches latch when operated once.
+This term is often used as a general term for electrical switching components.
+Unlike pushbuttons, switches latch when operated once.
 To unlatch them, they must be operated again.

-General term used for single components for opening or closing circuits
+General term for single components for opening or closing circuits

 The purpose of switching contacts is to switch on circuits, conduct currents, switch off circuits and ensure insulation when circuits are open.